Above photo is my Gosford complete with the Overhead. Click on the photo to see the Main North Album at Flickr

 The layout is located in the downstairs part of the house, initially in one spare bedroom in 1990 but since the kids have left home, I have taken over the lot, in:

-3.6 x 3.0 metre Train Room (previously a Bedroom), where the Main North started.
+3.6 x 3.0 M Train Room previously a Bedroom, where the Main North started.

-7.0 x 6.0 metre Hobby Room (previously a Double Car Garage), with the floor 300 mm lower than in the Train Room.
+7.0 x 6.0 M Hobby Room previously a Double Car Garage, where floor 300 mm lower than in the Train Room.

-3.0 x 2.0 metre area adjacent to the Hobby Room (previously under house storage).
+3.0 x 2.0 M area adjacent to the Hobby Room previously under house storage.

-6.0 x 4.5 metre Crew Room (previously a Rumpus room), adjacent to the Train Room entrance & stairs up to the main part of the house.
+6.0 x 4.5 M Crew Room previously a Rumpus room, adjacent to the Train Room entrance & stairs up to the main part of the house.
 Visitors to the Main North, access the Crew Room via the driveway, Shed & Crew Room side entrance, without disturbing the Boss.

 The Main North is a walk around layout on mainly two levels providing a long “run”, without having a Helix, utilizing 3 Peninsulas in the garage.

-Starting off at Sydney Staging, 120 mms below Broadmeadow & slowly climbing to Werris Creek that's 410 mms above Broadmeadow, then onto West Tamworth, above Sulphide Junction then onto Armidale Staging above Newcastle Station.
+Starting off at Sydney Staging with the Lower Return Loop, 120 mms below Broadmeadow & slowly climbing to Werris Creek that's 410 mms above Broadmeadow, shown right.

 There are many hills/grades on the real Main North.
 I was able to model 2 of the 3 “prototype” grades, I wanted to model – the 12 km, 1 in 40 climb from Murrurundi to Ardglen, where for Down Goods trains > 250 tons, required the use of Rear End Bankers.
 When selecting an era & location to model, it was this is "banking" operation that determined what I wanted to model.
 The second "grade" is the Fassifern Bank, south of Broadmeadow.